leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

 framework for java developers to develop small web application, I decided to summarize my thoughts and concerns in the form of blog entry.

+For the disclosure, the application I developed with Play Framework consists from around 142 Java files (647 Kb), 416 Scala.Html templates (416 Kb), 3 Scala files (28 Kb), 14 SQL files (478 Kb), css, js, etc...

 Let me preface this in that I really don't consider myself to be any kind of Web-development, platform or stack guru.
 The opinions expressed here are mine and mine only.
 More than that, because of my brief  acquaintance with the subject and not very prolonged overall experience with top-edge high-load real-time buzz-this buzzword-that system development and operations - my opinions and conclusions are expected to be one-sided, shallow, incomplete and to certain degree incompetent.

-The main point of this post is mostly self-oriented: to exercise writing skills and mentally iterate through my Play experience stuff, to summarize all of things I have in my head, get it down in the written form to share with my colleagues at [@galeoconsulting](https://twitter.com/galeoconsulting) and have some reference point to return to after a while (I found it useful to re-iterate time to time through previous experiences and re-evaluate assumptions and conclusions).
+The main goal of this post is to mentally iterate through my Play experience, summarize all of things I have in my head, get it down in the written form and share it with my colleagues at [@galeoconsulting] [galeo].
+Plus, I find it useful to sometimes re-iterate through previous experiences and re-evaluate past assumptions and reconsider conclusions.

 In my first draft of this article it was 1-2 paragraphs large, just few pain points and thoughts.
 After a while, however, it became less and less concentrated, the whole thing became confusing.
-At one point I stopped worrying about overall structure and decided to simply go with the natural flow of my thoughts: to list main concepts of the Play Framework, provide my comments, share my experience and concerns.
+At one point I stopped worrying about overall structure and decided to simply go with the natural flow of my thoughts.

 ## Brief acquaintance with Play Framework ##